simkaryote/MATLAB-SimBiology-DevOps-Workflow-Example/README.md

 # MATLAB<sup>&reg;</sup>/SimBiology<sup>&reg;</sup> DevOps Workflow Example

-This workshop provides hands-on experience using some of MATLAB's powerful software testing and automation features.
+This workshop provides hands-on experience using some of MATLAB's powerful software testing and automation features.<br>
+It is based on the workshop [Generating Tests for Your MATLAB<sup>&reg;</sup> Code](https://github.com/mathworks/Generating-Tests-for-Your-MATLAB-Code-Workshop).
 <br><br>

 ## About the workshop